rajaabinesh/Node-Javasctipt-IDE-Backend-/README.md

 * xss attacks to be avoided using [helmet](https://www.npmjs.com/package/helmet)
 * xss content filter using npm pacage [xss](https://www.npmjs.com/package/xss)
-* Empty content are avoided in store process.
+* Empty contents are avoided in store process.

 ## Run Application
 ### DB Script
-  First, we run the query in [starter_script.sql](https://github.com/rajaabinesh/Node-Javasctipt-IDE-Backend-/blob/master/DB%20Script/starter_script.sql)
+Initially we need to run the query in [starter_script.sql](https://github.com/rajaabinesh/Node-Javasctipt-IDE-Backend-/blob/master/DB%20Script/starter_script.sql)

 ### Start Server
   Start the Server by using the following command
   ```bash
 npm start
 ```
-### List of API
+### List of APIs
 Sharing postman collection : https://www.getpostman.com/collections/ad1b13b0c38bf9a1a409
-We are using two api
+We are using two APIs
-1. For getting the data
+1. Fetching the data from Front-end
     Method   : GET
     URL      : http://localhost:8085/api/file
     Response : {